visla-perlin/dev-mcp/README.md

 # Dev MCP - Development Multi-Cloud Platform

+> **🔄 Recently Refactored**: This project has been completely refactored to use the **official Model Context Protocol (MCP) Go SDK**, ensuring standards compliance, type safety, and enhanced transport support with SSE as the forced default mode.

 Dev MCP is a Go-based platform that provides a unified interface for querying various data sources including databases, Grafana Loki, S3, Sentry, and Swagger APIs.
 It also includes a built-in HTTP request simulator for testing purposes.
 The platform supports both standalone mode and MCP (Model Context Protocol) mode for integration with AI assistants.

 ## Features